I-Dana/API-testing-project/README.md

 - Learn about how the API works.
 - Apply some learned knowledge.
 - Practice and determine the test types to perform.
-- Create the API documentation.
+- Complete some specifications related to the API documentation.
+- Report some issues as samples.

 ### Test Approach

-- Over the API testing strategy, integration and some performance testing will be performed.
+- Over the API testing strategy, integration and some performance testing will be made.
 - The parameters will be tested in order to determine among others things the type of data allowed and the required fields.
-- Responses and messages given to the requests.
+- Response messages check.
 - Interoperability, check the integration among the different components.
 - Error handling.
 - Data.